aws-samples/eks-saas-gitops/README.md

 2. DevOps engineer applies the environment configuration using Terraform with AWS EKS Blueprints following the deployment process defined in the guidance.

 3. An Amazon Virtual Private Network (VPC) is provisioned and configured based on specified configuration.
-According to best practices for Reliability, 3 Availability zones (AZs) are configured with corresponding VPC Endpoints to provide access to resources deployed in private VPC.
+According to best practices for Reliability, 3 Availability zones (AZs) are configured for high availability of deployed resources.

 4. User facing Identity and Access Management (IAM) roles (Cluster Admin, Karpenter Controller, Argo Workflow, Argo Events, LB Controller, TF Controller) are created for various access levels to EKS cluster resources, as recommended in Kubernetes security best practices.